nmhaga/Flare-Tracker/Documentation/Spec.md

 - Put the data into the format required by matplotlib (probably using a list comprehension)
 - Plot graph

+The 'begin' text will be at the upper right corner.
+It includes the start datetime of the plot.
+The 'updated' text displayed at the lower left corner includes the datetime the plot is updated.

 The background colour will be white.
 The short plot will be Blue
 The long plot will be Red
-Annotations will be in blackack and we want to annotate the long only.
+Annotations will be in black and we want to annotate the long only.
 The y-scale needs to be logorithmic.
-We will want to mark the class scale on the other axis
+We will want to mark the class scale on the other y-axis, i.e A, B, C, M, X

 ###Database Format
 We will use the Python toolkit and Object Relational Mapper (ORM) called SQLAlchemy.